Amazon Breakthrough Novel Award: 2014 competition

 In January 2014, Amazon announced the details of the 2014 competition.
 The contest opened to submissions on Sunday, February 16, 2014 and the entry period closed at the end of the day on March 2, 2014.
 Authors were able to submit work in one of five categories: general fiction, mystery/thriller, romance, science fiction/fantasy/horror, and young adult fiction.

 Amazon Publishing announced the entries moving on to the second round of the 2014 competition on March 18, 2014.
 Approximately 20% of 10,000 entries moved on to the second round, 400 in each of the five categories.
-On April 16, 2014, Amazon Publishing announced the top 100 entries in each of the five categories, and thus 500 total entries advanced to the Quarter-Finals.
-Reviewers from Publishers Weekly will now choose five entries in each of the five categories (25 total) to advance to the Semi-Finals.
+On April 16, 2014, Amazon Publishing announced the top 100 entries in each of the five categories, and thus 500 total entries advanced to the quarter-finals.
+Reviewers from Publishers Weekly chose five entries in each of the five categories (25 total) to advance to the semi-finals.

-A finalist will be chosen from each of the five categories.
-Of those five finalists, one Grand Prize winner will receive a negotiable Amazon Publishing contract and a $50,000 advance, while each of the other four finalists will receive a non-negotiable Amazon Publishing contract and a $15,000 advance.
+A finalist was chosen from each of the five categories.
+Of those five finalists, one Grand Prize winner received a negotiable Amazon Publishing contract and a $50,000 advance, while each of the other four finalists received a non-negotiable Amazon Publishing contract and a $15,000 advance.